Redwall: Literary significance and reception

-Brian Jacques was praised for his Redwall series.
-He was called one of "the best children's authors in the world".
+The Redwall series has been widely praised, and Brian Jacques was called one of "the best children's authors in the world".
 The books of the Redwall series have drawn comparisons to J. R. R. Tolkien’s The Lord of the Rings, to Kenneth Grahame's The Wind in the Willows, and Richard Adams's Watership Down.
 Jacques combines "action, poetry, songs, courage, and vivid descriptions" to create a unique style that spans the series.

 The Redwall series has received praise for its "equal-opportunity adventuring, in which female creatures can be just as courageous (or as diabolical) as their male counterparts".
 Novels such as Mariel of Redwall, Pearls of Lutra, High Rhulain and Triss all feature strong female leading characters.
 Jacques has also received acclaim for his development of unique language intrinsic to certain species, giving the novels an "endearing dialectal dialogue".

 Some reviews have been critical of the Redwall novels for providing too simplistic a view of good and evil.
 The characteristics of the animals in the novels are fixed by their species, making them quite "predictable", though there have been a few books, such as in Outcast of Redwall and Pearls of Lutra, in which vermin have acted selflessly, in one taking a spear through the chest and back meant for his former nursemaid (though she disregards his actions as impulse and comes to consider him born to be evil), and in the other saving the Abbot of Redwall from lizards.
-Another exception is in The Bellmaker, where a searat strove to start being good instead of evil, abandoning his life of pirating to live by himself.
+Another exception is in The Bellmaker, where a searat strives to start being good instead of evil, abandoning his life of pirating to live by himself.
 In some cases, different members of the same species possess different moral compasses.
 For example, the wildcats in the book Mossflower each exhibit different characteristics: although Lady Tsarmina is cruel and vicious, her father Lord Verdauga is seen as hard but fair, and her brother Gingivere is kind and eventually joins the side of the woodlanders.
-As a general rule though, characters tend to "epitomize their class origins", rarely rising above them.
+As a general rule, though, characters tend to "epitomize their class origins", rarely rising above them.

 Many reviewers have also criticized the Redwall series for repetition and predictability, citing "recycled" plot lines and Jacques' tendency to follow a "pattern to the dot".
 Other reviewers note that such predictable "ingredients" may be what "makes the Redwall recipe so consistently popular".
-Although the series did not continue to break new ground, it does provide satisfying adventures with "comforting, predictable conclusions for its fans".
+Although the series does not break new ground in terms of plot formula, it does provide satisfying adventures with "comforting, predictable conclusions for its fans".